erszcz/msc-thesis/dfly-multiboot.md

 section, i.e. `.interp`, sections with relocation and symbol information and finally the `.text` section.

+Introducing a completely new program header (a.k.a. segment) was also tried with no success.
+This is probably explained by the message of commit e19c755 from the DragonFly BSD repository:

+> The gold linker changed its ELF program header handling defaults for
+> version 2.22, and this resulted in an extra LOAD segment reserved only
+> for the program headers.
+The DragonFly loader wasn't expecting that
+> and instantly rebooted when trying to load a gold kernel.

+From this message we can infer that `dloader` expects a kernel with exactly 2 loadable program segments.
+An image with more can be generated easily, but it won't be bootable by `dloader`.

 Finally, the trial and error process led to inserting the `.mbheader` section at the end of the `.interp` section.